|

 There are three types of long distance road trips:

-1. A long distance road trip where the drive is merely a means to an end.
+1. The drive is merely a means to an end.
 It’s a way of getting from point A to point B, as quickly as possible.

 2. The road trip is the trip itself so you’re stopping at points of interest along your route.

-3. Lastly, your road trip could be a combination of both: you’re willing to make some stops along the way, but you’re going to be selective about it.
+3. A combination of both: you’re willing to make some stops along the way, but you’re going to be selective about it.

 It’s important to know which long distance road trip you’re going on so you can plan accordingly.
-If you’re planning on stopping at all other than a rest stop, you have to add at least an hour for each stop (even if you think it’s going to be quick!).
+If you’re planning on stopping at points of interest, you have to add at least an hour for each stop (even if you think it’s going to be quick!).
 If you’re going to be getting out of the car, everything adds up!
 It takes time getting off and back on the highway, finding where you need to go, parking …etc.

 drive in Ireland avoid roads single lane two way roads.
 The view of the driver on the right side, the steering wheel, and maps on the small screen in the middle.
 Through the windshield there's a narrow tree lined road.